Position

 Average Salary: $90,592

-Phoenix offers a chance to work with companies like Honeywell and the Arizona Department of Emergency Management.
-Specialists here focus on heat-related emergencies and drought management.
-The city's climate presents unique challenges.
+Phoenix offers a sunny, vibrant setting with its own set of challenges.
+Specialists here work with companies like Arizona Department of Emergency Management.
+They focus on heat-related emergencies and natural disasters.
+The city’s growth provides dynamic career opportunities.

 Find Emergency Management Specialist jobs in Phoenix, AZ